 - Unholy spec PvP – Damage, Diseases, Pet.

 Our Death Knight Leveling Guide – Tips, builds, and info to make your trek to the level cap that much easier.

 Death Knight Stats

 All Death Knights want Plate armor and as much Strength as they can get.
 As for the stat priorities see the detail pages for each spec (linked to above.)

 Stats change with the various expansions.
-For example: Resilience and PvP Power are basically dead, though they still appear on some legacy, sub-level 100 gear.
+For example: Resilience and PvP Power are dead.
 Hit rating, Multistrike, and Expertise all died awhile back.
-Still, they might comer back some day.
+Versatility still lives.

 - Strength is your Attack Power and improves everything you do.

 - Mastery is a strong stat for all Death Knights.